 Administrative Certificate and Certification Program Information

-Since organizations need computer and technology-savvy office workers, administrative assistants must keep their administrative skills current.
 An administrative assistant performs a variety of duties, such as conducting research, scheduling meetings and appointments, answering phone calls, and creating and organizing documents.
-Certification programs allow administrative assistants to help hone these important areas.
+Certificate programs allow administrative assistants to help hone these important areas.

-Studying for an administrative assistant certificate teaches students to use new office technology, as well as how to use that technology for everyday office functions.
+Studying for an administrative assistant certificate teaches students to use office technology for everyday office functions.
 The program also includes instruction on proper office procedures and employee/customer relations.
+These programs are usually offered by community colleges, vocational/technical schools or professional organizations and consist of just a few courses that can be completed in about a year of study.

 Students must submit high school transcripts, and all applicants must have either graduated from high school or earned a GED certificate.
 It is helpful to have good grades in math and an understanding of basic word processing and other computer programs.